silhavyj/KIV-PSI-task04/README.md

 ### Assigning an IP address to interface gigabitEthernet 1/0

-First of all, we need to configure interface gigabitEthernet 1/0 or router R1, which works as a default gateway for all devices connected to the private network (`10.10.2.0/27`).
+First of all, we need to configure interface gigabitEthernet 1/0 of router R1, which works as a default gateway for all devices connected to the private network (`10.10.2.0/27`).
 Mask `255.255.255.224 = 27` allows as many as 30 different hosts to be connected to the network.

 ```
 config term